LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/NPC/Chimo-Nahagi/Nieveler.md

 ### Notes

-An elderly Elf that owned the farm that Jasper saved during their time travelling [[Chimo-Nahagi]]
+An elderly Elf that owned the farm that Jasper saved during their time travelling [[Shigenotomo]]